zzp229/NILMFormer/README.md

     <img width="600" src="https://github.com/adrienpetralia/NILMFormer/blob/main/assets/nilmformer_details.png" alt="NILMFormer">
 </p>

-**Mechanisms for Handling Non-Stationarity** To handle the non-stationarity aspect of electricity consumption data, NILMFormer operates by first stationnarizing the input subsequence by subtracting its mean and standard deviation.
+**Mechanisms for Handling Non-Stationarity:** To handle the non-stationarity aspect of electricity consumption data, NILMFormer operates by first stationnarizing the input subsequence by subtracting its mean and standard deviation.
 While the normalized subsequence is passed through a robust convolutional block that serves as a features extractor, the removed statistics are linearly projected in a higher space (referred to as *TokenStats*), and the timestamps are used by the proposed TimeRPE module to compute a positional encoding matrix.
 These features are concatenated and fed into the Transformer block, followed by a simple Head to obtain a 1D sequence of values.
 The final step consists of linearly projecting back the *TokenStats* (referred to as *ProjStats*) to 2 scalar values that are then used to denormalize the output, providing the final individual appliance consumption.